vinayhulgar/Best-Practices/README.md

 Simple objects with a single responsibility containing similarly simple, focused methods with descriptive names

-# Before You Refactor
+# :bulb: Before You Refactor
-Start by taking stock of existing code base.
+:seedling: Start by taking stock of existing code base.
-Avoid the temptation of rewriting everything
+:seedling: Avoid the temptation of rewriting everything
-Many incremental changes are better than one massive change.
+:seedling: Many incremental changes are better than one massive change.
-After each development iteration, ensure the existing tests pass.
+:seedling: After each development iteration, ensure the existing tests pass.
-Personal preferences & ego should't get in way.
+:seedling: Personal preferences & ego should't get in way.
-New Technology is insufficient reason to refactor.
+:seedling: New Technology is insufficient reason to refactor.

-# Beware the Share
+# :bulb: Beware the Share
 Check your Context Only then proceed.

-# Boy Scout Rule
+# :bulb: Boy Scout Rule
-Always check a module in cleaner than when you checked it out.
+:snowflake: Always check a module in cleaner than when you checked it out.
-Any code you add to the module must be clean.
+:snowflake: Any code you add to the module must be clean.
-Improve name of the variable
+:snowflake: Improve name of the variable
-Split One long function into smaller functions.
+:snowflake: Split One long function into smaller functions.
-Break Circular dependency
+:snowflake: Break Circular dependency
-Add an interface to decouple policy from detail.
+:snowflake: Add an interface to decouple policy from detail.

-# Check Your Code First Before Looking to blame others
+# :bulb: Check Your Code First Before Looking to blame others
-Isolate the problem
+:zap: Isolate the problem
-Stub out calls
+:zap: Stub out calls
-Surround it with tests
+:zap: Surround it with tests
-check calling conventions, shared libraries & version numbers Explain it to someone else look out for stack corruption & variable type mismatch try code on different machines, different build configurations Question your own assumptions & assumptions of others.
+:zap: check calling conventions, shared libraries & version numbers
+:zap: Explain it to someone else
+:zap: look out for stack corruption & variable type mismatch
+:zap: try code on different machines, different build configurations
+:zap: Question your own assumptions & assumptions of others.

-# Choose Your Tools With Care
+# :bulb: Choose Your Tools With Care
 Start small by using only the tools which are absolutely necessary.

-# Code In the launguage of the domain
+# :bulb: Code In the launguage of the domain
-Add domian concepts explicit in the code.
+:straight_ruler: Add domian concepts explicit in the code.

-# Code Layout Matters
+# :bulb: Code Layout Matters
-Optimizing to where to make change
+:pencil2: Optimizing to where to make change
-Easy to scan - observe conventions about how to lay out the parts of a class within a compilation unit: constants, fields, public methods, private methods
+:pencil2: Easy to scan - observe conventions about how to lay out the parts of a class within a compilation unit: constants, fields, public methods, private methods
-Expressive layout - Find the right names so that your code express as clearly as possible Compact Format
+:pencil2: Expressive layout - Find the right names so that your code express as clearly as possible
+:pencil2: Compact Format